wiblingen1/W0CHP-PiStar-Installer/README.md

 # ABOUT:
-This is my personal dashboard, and related binaries, forked from F1RMB, which was forked from MW0MWZ's original code.
+This is my personal and highly customized PiStar dashboard, and related binaries, forked from F1RMB, which was forked from MW0MWZ's original code.
 I offer ZERO support.
 This is here for your hacking and enjoyment.

 ## If you ask me for support, I will ignore you!